plantuml-stdlib/C4-PlantUML/README.md

 - `UpdateContainerBoundaryStyle(?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness, ?sprite, ?legendSprite)`
 - `UpdateSystemBoundaryStyle(?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness, ?sprite, ?legendSprite)`
 - `UpdateEnterpriseBoundaryStyle(?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness, ?sprite, ?legendSprite)`

+### Define a new legend title

+All the above described `Update....(..., ?legendText, ...)` calls can define a new legend text.
+Only the legend title cannot be changed.
+Therefore, the following call is added to allow it to be changed as well:

+- `UpdateLegendTitle(newTitle)`

 ### Comments